j-jakubowski/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 Reducing batch size and learning rate in order to regularize the model actually didn't improve the validation accuracy.
 In 60 batches the model couldn't reach more than 96% accuracy on validation set.

+I've also tried using dropout layers between convolution layers, but it didn't improve the overall accuracy.

 ### Testing how the Model works on New Images